ministryofjustice/hmpps-integration-api/docs/adr/0006-url-encode-path-parameters.md

 Users must be able to search the system for nominals on Police National Computer (PNC) ID.
 PNC ID is a unique person identifier.
 RESTful API design convention would typically state that that path parameters are used to identify a specific resource or resources.
-However, passing PNC IDs into our API as path parameters is problematised by the fact that PNC IDs contain a forward slash (e.g., 12/345345B) which is the URO standard path delimiter.
+However, passing PNC IDs into our API as path parameters is problematised by the fact that PNC IDs contain a forward slash (e.g., 12/345345B) which is a path delimiter.
+This meant that any requests containing a forward slash would not correctly be routed to our controller.

 We considered two options for dealing with the forward slash in PNC ID:
 **1. Encode the PNC ID**